igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/base_modifications.md

 modified and unmodified bases.

-Note that visualization of 5-Methylcytosine (5mC) modifications in 2-color mode, which assigns `red` to 5mC modification and `'blue` to a likely unmodified base, is consistent with visualization of methylation from [bisulfite sequencing](./bisulfite_sequencing.md), making experiments from the two technologies comparable.
+Note that visualization of 5-Methylcytosine (5mC) modifications in 2-color mode, which assigns `red` to 5mC modification and `blue` to a likely unmodified base, is consistent with visualization of methylation from [bisulfite sequencing](./bisulfite_sequencing.md), making experiments from the two technologies comparable.